top of page

 Screenshot 2024-09-09 at 13.58.17.png

-Enhanced is product offerings and marketing
+Enhanced product offerings and marketing

 The project also influenced the decision to create accounts aimed at children and parents.